HL7/fhir-pacio-pfe/input/pagecontent/formal_specification.md

 This section defines additional requirements and guidance relevant to this IG as a whole.
-The FHIR Conformance Rules define the conformance verbs — shall, should, and may — used in this IG.
+The FHIR Conformance Rules define the conformance verbs — SHALL, SHOULD, and MAY — used in this IG.

 ### Claiming Conformance to a Personal Functioning and Engagement Profile
 §To claim conformance to a Profile in this IG, servers **SHALL**:§